 We affirm the recent message of Father Linnane, President of Loyola University Maryland, and commit to acting in solidarity against structures of racism and white supremacy on campus, in our community, state, nation, and world.
 We affirm that the only way to do so is to understand the past as it was, not as we wish it to have been.
 We affirm, finally, that Black Lives Matter.

 The History Department wishes to congratulate Jack Weeks for receiving the 2019-2020 Whiteford Medal in History.
 The Whiteford Medal is the greatest honor and most prestigious award of the History Department and is bestowed at graduation.
 It is granted to a graduating senior history major who achieved an outstanding grade point average and whose written work holds promise of noteworthy contributions to historical scholarship.
+In addition to the Whiteford Medal, Jack also was the recipient of the Whelan Medal, given to the graduating senior with the highest academic average.
 Congratulations, Jack!

 2019-2020 History Essay Contest Winners